arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Alert rules in website blade_

 10. You will see the alert you created in the list.
 Select the rule to display its properties.
-Check that the settings match the ones you specified in your template.
+Check that the settings match those you specified in your template.

 	![Alert created in the portal](Images/alert-created-in-the-portal.png?raw=true "Alert created in the portal")